rate-nl/ISO/readme.md

 ## 6. Monitoring and Logging

+### Automated Threat Monitoring (CrowdSec)

+Rate uses **CrowdSec** to automatically detect and block suspicious traffic on its production server, including brute-force attempts, port scanning, and malicious behavior.
+Alerts are logged and reviewed monthly by the Team Lead Developer.
+CrowdSec supports ISO/IEC 27001:2022 compliance under **control A.8.25** (technical vulnerability assessment) and enhances proactive threat detection.

 - **Logs:** Collected from all on-premises and cloud systems.
 - **Retention:** Logs are retained for **1 year**&#x20;